Cryme/l2w_tool/readme.md

 ___
 ## Spawn viewer
 ### Description
-This software display npc spawns on gamemap.
-Spawn data is parsed from XML files, which follows common for L2J schema:
+This software displays NPC spawns on the game map.
+The spawn data is parsed from XML files that follow the common L2J schema.
 ```
 <!ELEMENT list (spawn|territory)*>
 <!ELEMENT spawn (debug|territory|npc|point|territoryName)*>